 A count can be given as the number of lines to read before computing a result.
-By default, total reads each file to its end before producing its result, but the -N option (where N is a decimal integer) tells total to produce a result and reset the calculation after every N input lines.
-In addition, the -r option can be specified to override reinitialization and thus give a running total every N lines.
+Normally, total reads each file to its end before producing its result, but this behavior may be overridden by inserting blank lines in the input.
+For each blank input line, total produces a result as if the end-of-file had been reached.
+If two blank lines immediately follow each other, total closes the file and proceeds to the next one (after reporting the result).
+The -N option (where N is a decimal integer) tells total to produce a result and reset the calculation after every N input lines.
+In addition, the -r option can be specified to override reinitialization and thus give a running total every N lines (or every blank line).
 If the end of file is reached, the current total is printed and the calculation is reset before the next file (with or without the -r option).